episerver/EPiServer.Labs.Find.Toolbox/README.md

 will result in 'episerver (find OR (search & navigation))'

 ImprovedSynonyms also comes with support for Elastic Search's MinimumShouldMatch.
-With MinimumShouldMatch it's possible to set or or more conditions for how many terms (in percentage and absolutes) should match.
+With MinimumShouldMatch it's possible to set one or more conditions for how many terms (in percentage and absolutes) should match.
 If you specify 2<60% all terms up to 2 terms will be required to match.
 More than 2 terms 60% of the terms are required to match.

 Note!